devleaks/followthegreens/docs/preferences.md

 # Preference Hierarchy

-Some preferences can be set at different level.
-For example, the length of the rabbit can be set

-1. At the global, FtG level,
-1. At the level of a given airport,
-1. At the level of an aircraft model.

 If a value is defined at the highest, global level, particular values are not taken into account.

 If you want to modify a value at an airport level, you have to leave global value to its default value, and the particular airport value will be taken into account.
-Same for specific aircraft values.
+Same applies for aircraft specific values.

-There is some sensible logic to allow particular airports and/or aircrafts to adjust some values.
+THe idea for airport-level values is realism.
+There are different realization of Follow the greens.

-Some airport may say we have greens, but no rabbit.
+Some airport may have green light paths, but no rabbit.
-Some other airport may say, we only have a short rabbit and no light ahead, too confusing.
+Some other airport may only have a short rabbit and no light ahead.
+(Both exists.)

+The idea for aircraft-level values is practical.
-For aircraft, the value provided may be inappropriate.
+For some aircraft types, the generic value be inappropriate.
-Pilots of large aircraft may appreciate a longer rabbit run, and more light ahead than the number provided by default.
+Pilots of large aircraft may appreciate a longer rabbit run, and more light ahead than the number provided by default to anticipate route and turns.
-That can be adjusted through preferences.
+A pilot of a general aviation aircraft will not see the rabbit light 300 meter ahead.
+This is why FtG allows for aircraft type specific value set, for the confort of the pilot.

 # Global Preferences